stellar/stellar-core/README.md

 [![Build Status](https://travis-ci.org/stellar/stellar-core.svg?branch=auto)](https://travis-ci.org/stellar/stellar-core)

-# Note this code is pre-beta.
+# Note this code is beta.
-It is definitely not ready yet for production.
+It is not ready yet for production.

 # stellar-core